Facebook image

 Day Nine - Milford on Sea and onto Barton on Sea

-Milford on Sea is just six miles from our holiday cottages - you can park here on the beach front and watch the waves crash onto the shore.
+Milford on Sea is just six miles from our holiday cottages - you can park here on the beachfront and watch the waves crash onto the shore.
 There is a tarmac promenade along the beach and sloped access to the roof of the beach huts where you can also sit and enjoy the view.
-The Lighthouse restaurant was due to open at the start of the season - we have not yet tried it, but it is open for takeaway meals.
-If you choose to wonder into Milford and discover the local shops - Timeless Fabrics is a great independent fabric shop who delivered their lock down local orders by bike to Lymington!
-Wonder past La Perle Restaurant as they are a small family running restaurant offering delivery to our cottages, and there are variety of takeaways and eateries around the village green.
+The Lighthouse restaurant is lovely and ften has live music. .
+If you choose to wander into Milford and discover the local shops,

-Just round the headland at Milford is a tarmac cliff top walk - you use to be able to walk directly from Milford, but it is closed for cliff top repairs.
-In the village car park at Milford, you will find a Changing places toilet if required.
+Just around the headland at Milford is a tarmac cliff-top walk.
+You used to be able to walk directly from Milford, but it is closed for cliff-top repairs.
+In the village car park at Milford, you will find a Changing Places toilet if required.
 There are stunning views over to the Isle of Wight and the Needles.
-Drive on and you reach Barton on Sea - here you can watch para-gliders on the cliff top, enjoy some home cooked delights at the Beachcomber cafe on head down to the sea via the sloped coastal path.
+Drive on, and you reach Barton on Sea.
+Here you can watch paragliders on the cliff-top, enjoy some home-cooked delights at the Beachcomber Cafe, or head down to the sea via the sloped coastal path.

 Hegistbury Head